HiroakiMachida/metcs673-team1/README.md

 1. http://localhost:3000/sellingpost for adding selling posts
 1. http://localhost:3000/posts for searching
 1. http://localhost:3000/dashboard for dashboard

+### Run test
+1. Get cypress.env.json from Slack and save it on the root directory
+1. Get serviceAccount.json from Slack and save it on the root directory
+1. node_modules/.bin/cypress open
+1. Click any of .spec.js files

 While developing, you will probably rely mostly on `npm start`; however, there are additional scripts at your disposal: